 Importantly, as the sole universal legal anti-corruption instrument, the Convention contains innovative and globally accepted anti-corruption standards applicable to both the public and private sectors.

 With corruption, we all pay

-Everyone can be a victim of corruption.
-Across the board, where there are corrupt practices, there is a negative impact.
+there are corrupt practices, there is a negative impact.
 As these examples show, with corruption, society suffers.

 Corruption: Building up countries' infrastructure or enriching private bank accounts?